gpuweb/gpuweb/proposals/texture-buffers.md

 A **texture buffer** supports accessing texels stored in a 1D buffer using texture load and store functions.
 Use of this type requires enabling the `texture_buffer` extension.

+Unlike other WGSL texture types, the texels of a texture buffer are stored in a `GPUBuffer`, and bound to the pipeline via a `GPUTextureBufferView`.
+Additionally, the maximum number of texels in a texture buffer is often much larger than for storage textures.
+See https://gpuweb.github.io/gpuweb/#supported-limits

 A texture buffer type must be parameterized by one of the [texel formats](https://w3.org/TR/WGSL/#texel-formats) for storage textures.
 The texel format determines the conversion function as specified in [Texel Formats](https://w3.org/TR/WGSL/#texel-formats).